ministryofjustice/hmpps-manage-supervisions/doc/adr/0012-provide-an-audit-trail-via-logging.md

 so the S3 bucket will be the "channel of record" for our auditable logs.
 Both Kibana and AppInsights will only be used for debugging and short-term monitoring of the service.

+A new [HMPPS Audit API](https://github.com/ministryofjustice/hmpps-audit-api) is also under development; this service monitors a queue for audit events, and stores them for future inspection.
+We should investigate adding these granular audit events to our service once this project reaches a suitable level of maturity.

 ## References

 * [MoJ Security Guidance](https://security-guidance.service.justice.gov.uk/#cyber-and-technical-security-guidance)